This could happened for few reasons:

 ⇒ Be sure that most dots are visible from the camera.

-Note: You can see the last calibration pictures in the MyDocuments/NestMap/CalibPic folder.
+Note: For the licensed version, you can see the last calibration pictures in the MyDocuments/NestMap/CalibPic folder.
 NestMap places a + where dots are detected and this could help to diagnose calibration problems.

 If you have dots over an object that is not part of the screen, you can disable those dots by: